 Industrial homes and offices are designed to stand out in their environments.
 From bold, geometric shapes for visual interest to pops of color with neutral tones, metal siding is a popular option for industrial builds.

 The best industrial designs use exposed bricks, wood beams, and metal as design inspiration.
 In these designs, a buildings structural bones are highlighted, not hidden.
 The raw, unfinished look of weathered bricks and bare metals help to create the increasingly popular, modern industrial style.

 Want to match a specific look, or have a unique design you'd like to use?

 Bridger Steel utilizes state-of-the-art technology to make your ideas and designs come to life.
-Whether you're an architect or designer with a specific look you are trying to achieve, or a homeowner with little more than a idea, we'd love to help!
+Whether you're an architect or designer with a specific look you are trying to achieve, or a homeowner with a little more than an idea, we'd love to help!